-- (2) INITIAL MEETING.
+(2) INITIAL MEETING.
 At a meeting scheduled under sub.
 (1) the commission shall consider the need for trade secret protection and whether to refer the issue to a public hearing.
 The commission may decide the question of trade secret protection at the meeting or, if it needs to hear testimony or receive evidence on the request, may defer action until it conducts a hearing.
 Unless the commission schedules a hearing under sub.
-(3) within 5 days after concluding this meeting, its decision at the meeting is a final decision. - (3) Hearing.
-Any hearing concerning the need for trade secret protection shall be conducted as a Class 1 contested case proceeding under ch.
-227, Stats., subject to the limitation that the commission may waive requirements pertaining to Class 1 contested case proceedings if necessary to complete the hearing within the maximum time periods specified in s.
-HRSC 4.21 (2).
-The chairperson of the commission shall designate one or more commissioners or a hearing examiner to preside at the hearing.
-Unless the commission decides to review a presiding officer's decision within 5 days after its issuance, this decision is a final decision of the commission. - (4) NOTICE.
+(3) within 5 days after concluding this meeting, its decision at the meeting is a final decision.

+(3) HEARING.
+Any hearing concerning the need for trade secret protection shall be conducted using the procedures specified for hearings under s.
+54.15 (3), Stats., and in accordance with applicable rules of this chapter.

+(4) NOTICE.
 In its notice of proceedings issued under s.
 HRSC 4.08 the commission shall identify the general subject matter involved at an initial meeting or hearing under sub.
-(2) or (3), without compromising the confidentiality of the information concerned, in order to solicit specific comments about matters such as: - (a) The extent that the information is known by employees of the requester or by outsiders. - (b) The extent that measures have been taken to guard the information's secrecy. - (c) The value of the information to its owner and to competitors. - (d) The effort expended in developing the information.
+(2) or (3), without compromising the confidentiality of the information concerned, in order to solicit specific comments about matters such as:

+(a) The extent that the information is known by employees of the requester or by outsiders.

+(b) The extent that measures have been taken to guard the information's secrecy.

+(c) The value of the information to its owner and to competitors.

+(d) The effort expended in developing the information.

-- (e) The ease with which others could duplicate or acquire the information. - (f) The likelihood that the information would be created in the normal course of business even without trade secret protection. - (g) The public interest in revealing or not revealing this information. - (5) BURDEN OF PROOF.
+(e) The ease with which others could duplicate or acquire the information.

+(f) The likelihood that the information would be created in the normal course of business even without trade secret protection.

+(g) The public interest in revealing or not revealing this information.

+(5) BURDEN OF PROOF.
 The person requesting trade secret protection has the burden of establishing the need to withhold public access under s.

+Register, May, 1986, No. 365

+HRSC 4

-19.36 (5), Stats., on the grounds that the information involved is a trade secret. - (6) INTERIM CONFIDENTIAL STATUS.
+$19.36\ (5),$ Stats., on the grounds that the information involved is a trade secret.

+(6) INTERIM CONFIDENTIAL STATUS.
 If the commission reaches a final decision to reveal information for which protection is requested under this section, it shall withhold public access for an additional 5 days in order to allow potentially aggrieved parties to seek judicial review under s.
 227.15, Stats.